joamats/mit-sofa-components/README.md

 ## How to contribute?
 We are actively working on this project.
-Feel free to raise questions opening an issue, to fork this project and submit pull requests!
+Feel free to raise questions opening an issue, send an email to jcmatos@mit.edu or to fork this project and submit a pull request!
-And here's my email if you prefer: jcmatos@mit.edu
+This project was done by Yugang Jia.